 We have teams of counselors and therapists ready to work with all victims of abuse, survivors of domestic violence, human trafficking, sexual assault, and sexual abuse, to help begin the healing process of recent and past trauma.
 Counseling and therapy are also available for the survivor’s significant other and family members.
 To make an appointment with a counselor or therapist, please call 309-691-0551.
+For a full list of our many outreach locations, click here.

 For immediate intervention, our Medical Advocates are on call 24/7 to support victims of domestic violence and sexual assault who are receiving treatment in local hospital emergency departments.
 Advocates provide emotional support, information, transportation, and referrals to community services.